michaelIro/voxTrace/docs/use.rst

 Start Position
 ~~~~~~~~~~~~~~
-- X-Position of the sample: 0.0 &mu m
+- X-Position of the sample: 0.0 μm
-- Y-Position of the sample: 0.0 &mu m
+- Y-Position of the sample: 0.0 μm
-- Z-Position of the sample: 0.0 &mu m
+- Z-Position of the sample: 0.0 μm

 Sample Dimensions
 ~~~~~~~~~~~~~~~~~
-- X-Size of the sample: 300.0 &mu m
+- X-Size of the sample: 300.0 μm
-- Y-Size of the sample: 300.0 &mu m
+- Y-Size of the sample: 300.0 μm
-- Z-Size of the sample: 150.0 &mu m
+- Z-Size of the sample: 150.0 μm

 Voxel Dimensions
 ~~~~~~~~~~~~~~~~
-- X-Size of a voxel in um: 5.0 &mu m
+- X-Size of a voxel: 5.0 μm
-- Y-Size of a voxel in um: 5.0 &mu m
+- Y-Size of a voxel: 5.0 μm
-- Z-Size of a voxel in um: 5.0 &mu m
+- Z-Size of a voxel: 5.0 μm

 Sample Type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~